-Violent criminal activity, defined by HUD as any criminal activity that has as one of its elements the use, attempted use, or threatened use of physical force substantial enough to cause, or be reasonably likely to cause, serious bodily injury or property damage [24 CFR 5.100] - Subject to LMHA criminal screening procedures and Lookback Specifications.
+Regarding current criminal activity, LMHA may deny admission if any household member is currently engaged in any "violent criminal activities", family will be denied admission.
+Violent criminal activity, as defined by HUD is any criminal activity that has as one of its elements the use, attempted use, or threatened use of physical force substantial enough to cause, or be reasonably likely to cause, serious bodily injury or property damage [24CFR 5.100].